earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-07-spectral-remote-sensing-landsat.md

 * `echo = FALSE` Hide code and just show code output
 * `results = 'hide'` Hide the verbose output from some functions like `readOGR()`.

-#### Answer the following questions below in your report
+#### Answer the Questions Below in Your Report
-1. What is the key difference between active and passive remote sensing system.
+1. What is the key difference between active and passive remote sensing system?
 2. Describe *atleast* 3 differences between lidar vs landsat remote sensing data.
 2. Explain what a vegetation index is.

-#### Include the plots below.
+#### Include the Plots Below.
 For all plots
 1. Be sure to describe what each plot shows in your final report using a figure caption argument in your code chunks: `fig.cap="caption here".